arunranga98/Daily-Work/README.md

 *** DAY 5 (MAY 14 2021) FRIDAY ***

 Learned TypeScript
-Created a simple project in Angular
-Learned about Structure of the Angular Files
+Created a simple project in Angular(Student Management) Learned about Structure of the Angular Files